 And that’s especially true if you’re a local!
 You might not be able to go on vacation, but this is the perfect way to get out of the house (safely) and discover your city.
 If you live in NYC, one of the top tourism capitals of the world, you finally have a reason to see its best sights without a ton of people in your pics.

-The same holds true for other global cities, from Paris to San Francisco.
+The same holds true for other global cities, from where our Paris tours to where our San Francisco tours are in.

 Tips for staying safe during a tour